rlong2/HackTheBox/Retired Machines/Included/01 - Overview.md

 | 10.129.69.47 | Included | Very Easy  | Linux        |

 ### tags:
+- LFI
+- TFTP
+- UDP
--
+- reverse shell
 ### status
 - [ ] not started
-- [x] in progress
+- [ ] in progress
-- [ ] got user flag
+- [x] got user flag
 - [ ] got root flag
 ## Box Outline

-An outline of how the box was pwned.
+The target is running an http service on port 80.
+The attacker was able to read the contents of /etc/passwd due to local file inclusion and discover a `tftp` service account.
+A reverse shell was uploaded using trivial file transfer protocol (tftp) and the attacker got a reverse shell as the `www-data` service account.
+Credentials for user `mike` were found in `/var/www/html/.htpasswd`, and the user flag was obtained.

 ## Bullet points
+- LFI --> read /etc/passwd
+- A tftp user is there
+- a php webshell was uploaded via tftp --> got a webshell as www-data
+- lateral movement to `mike` user after discovering plaintext creds in .htpasswd.
 -